razmin19/STOR-390-Fall2024-HW/README.md

 # STOR 390 Homeworks
-This is a repository storing the homework files of STOR 390, taken in Fall 2024.
+This is a repository storing the homework files of STOR 390: Moral Machine Learning, taken in Fall 2024.

 ## Software
-All projects will use R for computation.
+All projects used R for computation.